JopStro/bspswallow/README.md

 # Installation
 Add two files to ~/.config/bspwm

-* noswallow - list of classes of windows that you dont't to swallow the terminal
+* noswallow - list of classes of windows that you don't want to swallow the terminal

 * terminals - list of classes of terminals that you want to be swallowed